GauravDhuri/missingskill-learning/html&css/html&css.md

 # <span class="header">HTML</span>

 HTML is a language in which most website are written in.
-HTMl is used to create pages.
-HTML focuses on the structure of the page rather then its appearance.
+HTMl is used to create pages.<span class="highlight"> HTML focuses on the structure of the page rather then its appearance</span>.

-Tags and Attributes
+## <span class="header2">Tags and Attributes</span>

 HTML are based on tags and attributes.
-Tags are used to markup the start of an HTML element whereas attributes contain additional pieces information
+Tags are used to markup the start of an HTML element whereas attributes contain additional pieces information.

 Eg :- `<img src="abc.jpg" alt="somephoto">`